-The film that spoke to Soviets about vulnerability, masculinity paradox, empathy and multiculturalism.
-TED-Stars like Brene Brown and Esther Perel make me revisit it.
+This 1969 film that spoke to Soviets about vulnerability, the masculinity paradox, empathy, and multiculturalism.

-I am primarily drawn to it for the traditional Georgian song, performed at the end.
-Actors sing in Georgian throughout the film, but they switch to Russian for all their dialogues.
+I am primarily drawn to it for the traditional Georgian song performed at the end.
+Actors sing in Georgian throughout the film, but they switch to Russian for all the dialogue.
 This language mix allowed millions of people across the USSR to fall in love with the small country of Georgia.
-A couples of lines turned memes and became part of the Soviet cultural landscape.
+A couples of lines turned into memes and became part of the Soviet cultural landscape.
 Anyone majoring in Russian or Soviet studies would probably find this film very helpful to watch.

-The filming and editing style strips the characters of all their guard, placing raw human emotions at the center stage.
-And yet it is so subtle, it borderlines eventful.
-The old doctor does not jump off the cliff, stick a gun up against his palate or makes a potion for himself.
-He walks quietly into the dark room and disappears.
+The filming and editing style strip the characters of all their guard, placing raw human emotion at center stage.
+And yet it is so subtle, it is borderline uneventful.
+The old doctor does not jump off a cliff, stick a gun up against his palate, or make a potion for himself.
+He walks quietly into a dark room and disappears.
 This is not a James Bond kind of story.
-This is one of the numerous Soviet films that showed a man, who refused to bottle up his emotions and embraced the tears.
-What comes next is the special connection between humans on the deepest level that goes beyond education, vocations, degrees and pedigrees.
+This is one of the numerous Soviet films that showed a man who refused to bottle up his emotions and embraced the tears.
+What follows is the special connection between humans on the deepest level that goes beyond education, vocation, degree, and pedigree.

 Oct.
 05, 2017